George Foreman III: Boxing career

 George III spent his entire youth absorbing the history and art form that is boxing and boxing training.
-He went on to pursue his own professional boxing career in 2009 and finished with a perfect 16-0 record.
+He went on to pursue his own professional boxing career in 2009.
+After going 16-0, George Foreman III retired.
+He returned to the ring in 2024 and made a successful comeback.
+His record currently stands at 18-0.

 Foreman started training for boxing in July 2009, with very similar training methods to his father – the "torture chamber", in which he dragged a Jeep as far as he could, dug holes, chopped wood and ran to the point of exhaustion.

 He made his professional debut stopping Clyde Weaver at 1:16 of the first round.
 He floored Weaver twice: first with a left to the chin, then with a left to the body, before the referee called a halt to the match.
 He won his third pro fight on September 26, 2009, at the Coushatta Casino in Kinder, Louisiana, against Marvin Ray Jones by TKO in the first round.
-He is currently 16–0 in professional boxing as of December 2012.
-His last bout was on December 6, 2012, in Cancún, Mexico.
-Analysts have mentioned that Foreman possesses similarities to his father's boxing traits, such as his stamina and power.
-Other analysts have commented that Foreman has a great combination of strength, speed, and agility.
-Foreman's power is also evident when looking at his boxing records: he is 16–0 with 15 of his wins having been a KO or TKO and 1 win ending in a unanimous decision.
+His last bout was in 2024 in Little Rock, Arkansas.

 Business

 In 2013, George Foreman III opened a boxing fitness gym in Boston called "The Club by George Foreman III".
-In an effort to further promote the core beliefs of the gym's culture George eventually changed the name of the gym to EverybodyFights.
-George announced in January 2021 via Instagram that he was no longer affiliated with Everybodyfights.
+In an effort to further promote the core beliefs of the gym's culture, George eventually changed the name of the gym to EverybodyFights.
+George announced in January 2021 via Instagram he was no longer affiliated with Everybodyfights.
 No reason was given.

-In 2016, the company received a series-A investment from Breakaway in the form of $4 million and soon after announced the opening of another location in Boston.
-Since then, EverybodyFights has opened 5 locations and plans to open over 20 new locations by 2020 for growth in other major cities across the U.S.
+In 2016, the company received a series-A investment from Breakaway in the form of four million dollars, and soon after announced the opening of another location in Boston.
+Since then, EverybodyFights has opened five locations, and plans to open over 20 new locations for expansion in other major cities across the United States.